wrench-project/wrench/doc/source/wrench_101.rst

 When running a WRENCH simulator you may notice that there is no logging output.
 By default logging output is disabled, but it is often useful to enable it (remembering that it can slow down the simulation).
-WRENCH’s logging system is a thin layer on top of SimGrid’s logging system, and as such is controlled via command-line arguments.
+WRENCH's logging system is a thin layer on top of SimGrid's logging system, and as such is controlled via command-line arguments.

 The ``bare-metal-chain`` example simulator can be executed as follows in